-Chris Lee - Head of KKR Real Estate Americas

-Mr. Lee joined KKR in 2012.
-He is responsible for KKR's Real Estate business in the Americas, overseeing both equity and credit investing platforms in the region.
-Mr. Lee serves as Portfolio Manager for KKR Property Partners Americas.
+Chris Lee - Head of KKR Real Estate Americas.
+Chris Lee (New York) joined KKR in 2012 and is President of KKR's global real estate business.
+Mr. Lee also serves as Portfolio Manager for KKR Property Partners Americas.
 He is currently Vice Chairman of the Board of Directors of KKR Real Estate Finance Trust Inc. (NYSE: KREF) where he previously served as Co-Chief Executive Officer and Co-President since October 2015 and March 2016, respectively, through March 2020.
-Mr. Lee sits on KKR's Operating Committee, KKR's Real Estate Equity and Credit Investment Committees in the Americas, KKR's Real Estate Equity and Credit Portfolio Management Committees in the Americas, KKR's ESG Committee, and KKR's Global Inclusion and Diversity Council, co-chairs KKR's Americas Inclusion and Diversity Council and chairs KKR's Real Estate Valuation Committee.
+Mr. Lee sits on KKR's Operating Committee, KKR's Real Estate Equity and Credit Investment Committees in the Americas, KKR's Real Estate Equity and Credit Portfolio Management Committees in the Americas, KKR's ESG Committee, KKR's Global Inclusion and Diversity Council, co-chairs KKR's Americas Inclusion and Diversity Council and chairs KKR's Real Estate Valuation Committee.
+Previously, he served as Head of Real Estate in the Americas, overseeing both equity and credit investing platforms in the region.
 Prior to joining KKR, he spent three years at Apollo Global Management on their global real estate team where he focused on real estate acquisitions.
 Mr. Lee also worked at Goldman Sachs in the merchant banking division's real estate principal investment area (REPIA) for over five years after spending two years in the investment banking division.
 He earned his MBA from Harvard Business School and his Bachelor's degree in Economics from Emory University.
-Mr. Lee is a former trustee of St. Mark's School of Texas in Dallas, Texas.
-He currently serves as a member of the Board of Directors of Sponsors for Educational Opportunity (SEO) in New York, NY as a member of the Board of Directors of the PREA Foundation in Hartford, Connecticut, as a trustee of Collegiate School in New York, NY and as a member of the Dean's Advisory Council for Emory College of Arts and Sciences in Atlanta, Georgia.
-Mr. Lee is a member of the CRE Finance Council, Pension Real Estate Association, Real Estate Capital Policy Advisory Committee for the Real Estate Roundtable, Real Estate Executive Council, Manhattan Chapter of YPO and Urban Land Institute where he sits on one of its Urban Development and Mixed-Use Councils.
+Mr. Lee currently serves as a trustee of St. Mark's School of Texas in Dallas, Texas, as a member of the Board of Directors of Sponsors for Educational Opportunity (SEO) in New York, New York, as a member of the Board of Directors of the PREA Foundation in Hartford, Connecticut, as a trustee of Collegiate School in New York, New York and as a member of the Dean's Advisory Council for Emory College of Arts and Sciences in Atlanta, Georgia.
+He is a member of the CRE Finance Council, Pension Real Estate Association, Real Estate Capital Policy Advisory Committee for the Real Estate Roundtable, Real Estate Executive Council, Manhattan Chapter of YPO and Urban Land Institute where he sits on one of its Urban Development and Mixed-Use Councils.

-• Justin Pattner - Head of KKR Real Estate Equity Americas

-• Mr. Pattner joined KKR in 2011 to help form KKR's Real Estate Platform.
-He is the Head of Real Estate Equity in the Americas and oversees all aspects of the business, including acquisitions, asset management and fundraising.
-He sits on KKR's Real Estate Investment and Portfolio Management Committees across both Equity and Credit products in the Americas.
+Justin Pattner - Head of KKR Real Estate Equity Americas.
+Justin Pattner (San Francisco) joined KKR in 2011 to help found the Global Real Estate business.
+He is a Partner of the firm and is responsible for KKR's Real Estate Private Equity business in the Americas, overseeing all aspects of the business including investment strategy, asset management and fundraising.
+Mr. Pattner sits on KKR's Real Estate Equity and Credit Investment Committees in the Americas and on KKR's Real Estate Equity and Credit Portfolio Management Committees in the Americas.
 Prior to joining KKR, Mr. Pattner was at Eton Park Capital Management where he focused on real estate and real estate related opportunities.
 Prior to Eton Park, he worked at Lehman Brothers in the real estate private equity group (LBREP) as well as at Lubert Adler Partners.
 Mr. Pattner graduated magna cum laude from the University of Pennsylvania where he received a B.A. in Economics.
-Mr. Pattner is currently a member of the Urban Land Institute.
+Mr. Pattner sits on the Americas Executive Committee of ULI and is member of the Executive Committee for the Fisher Center Policy Advisory Board.